- 115 A Porter Quad, Buffalo, NY 14261-0051

 - A student will receive an electronic notification to their UB email address regarding the Satisfactory Academic Progress standards that must be met by the end of the warning period in order to retain eligibility for future federal financial aid.

 - If the student is still not making Satisfactory Academic Progress after the warning period, he/she will become ineligible for federal financial aid until all SAP standards are once again met.

 - A student will receive email notification to their UB email address regarding the Satisfactory Academic Progress standards that must be met by a specific term in order to retain eligibility for federal financial aid.

 Appeal Process for Mitigating Circumstances

 Any student that does not meet the minimum requirements for SAP at the end of the Financial Aid Warning payment period/semester will be ineligible for federal financial aid.
 Students will receive an electronic notification detailing the appeal process for mitigating circumstances.
 A student has the right to appeal the loss of financial aid eligibility if mitigating circumstances (events totally beyond the student's control) occurred during the preceding payment period/semester:

 Some examples of appealable circumstances include: serious illness or injury of the student; serious illness, injury or death of an immediate family member; being victim of a violent crime or house fire.

-- A student must email the SAP Clearance mailbox at: firstname.lastname@example.org with a brief description of their mitigating circumstance.
-If it meets the criteria, the Satisfactory Academic Progress Appeal Form will be emailed to the student.
-The student must submit the appeal form and supporting documentation by the deadline date given.
+- The student must submit the Satisfactory Academic Progress Appeal form and supporting documentation by the deadline date listed on the form.
 Appeals received after the deadline can be automatically denied.

 - A student can only submit an appeal for the semester directly following their Warning period.